klezVirus/klezVirus.github.io/RedTeaming/AV_Evasion/StackSpoofing/readme.md

 security solutions that were performing call stack analysis.

-Previous research on this topic has been done by [namazso][4], who has designed and developed a technique to spoof the return address of a function call, which is the address that a function will return to after it has finished executing.
-This technique is called "Return Address Spoofing".
+Previous research on this topic has been done by [namazso][4], who has designed and developed a technique to [spoof the return address][27] of a function call, which is the address that a function will return to after it has finished executing.
+This technique is called "**Return Address Spoofing**".

 After that, other researchers have developed similar techniques and PoC to spoof the return address, all based on the same, similar idea.
 Some of the most notable ones are: